 The moratorium on the legal trade in rhino horn has deprived Hume of an income since the ban was introduced, but Hanks believes that lifting such a ban will benefit Hume and those who require financial support.

 “John Hume believes that captive breeding projects are vital to help save rhinos from extinction and that rhinos could pay their own survival with a legal trade in rhino horn.
 However, until we change the law that currently benefits criminals we need your help to keep John Hume’s project alive and help his mission to save rhinos for future generations,” said Hanks.

-Simon Espley, CEO of this platform Africa Geographic, says that he “doubts that the public will come to Hume’s assistance, because of the attritional nature of his campaign to date – his PR machine has not tread lightly on people with counter opinions”, and he “hopes that Hume is able to save his rhinos when and if he runs out of money, by perhaps donating them to restocking programs in safer areas.
+Simon Espley, CEO of Africa Geographic, says that he “doubts that the public will come to Hume’s assistance, because of the attritional nature of his campaign to date – his PR machine has not tread lightly on people with counter opinions”, and he “hopes that Hume is able to save his rhinos when and if he runs out of money, by perhaps donating them to restocking programs in safer areas.
 This would be a very lengthy and difficult exercise, but so worth the effort!”
 He continued that “Hume appears to be a successful businessman (with historical access to US$100m in personal savings), with excellent networks in the moneyed world.
-Hopefully some of his support network will come forward to bankroll his operation until the rhinos can be relocated.
+Hopefully, some of his support networks will come forward to bankroll his operation until the rhinos can be relocated.
 I am sure that a man who loves rhinos as much as Hume would want to see them saved if all else fails.”

 Subscribe to enjoy more stories like this – join our tribe

 TRAVEL WITH AFRICA GEOGRAPHIC